FullMetal1331/ScheduleMobileApp/README.md

 # **Schedule App**
 A Flutter app to keep track of your daily schedule and pending tasks.
 This app is mainly aimed at school/college students to help them maximize their time utilization.
+(This is a modified mobile app version of an older project of mine i.e. [Schedule Web Application](https://github.com/FullMetal1331/schedule))

 ## Login/Register
 Users are allowed to register if they are new or login if they are already registered.